Origin and stability of generalized Wigner crystallinity in triangular moir\'e systems: Supplementary Note 1: Interaction potential and adaptation to finite systems

-For two metallic gates placed symmetrically at distance $d/2$ above and below the TMD moiré bilayer, the effective classical potential between two point charges can be computed with the method of image charges.
+For two metallic gates placed symmetrically at distance $d/2$ above and below the TMD moiré bilayer, the effective classical potential between two point charges (separated by $\vec{r}$) can be computed with the method of image charges.
 The result is,

-where $a$ is the moiré lattice constant, $\epsilon_0$ is the permittivity (dielectric constant) of free space and $\epsilon$ is dimensionless.
+where $a$ is the moiré lattice constant, $\epsilon_0$ is the permittivity of free space and $\epsilon$ is the dimensionless dielectric constant.
 Note that we work directly with this expression for point charges on the triangular lattice - it is implicitly assumed that the extent of the Wannier function, centered on every moiré triangular lattice site, is much smaller than the distance between the two moiré sites.
 (See also the discussion in the main text).
+In practice, we carry out the summation above by restricting the limits on $k$ from $-K_{max}$ to $K_{max}$ with $K_{max}$ chosen to be $10^{8}$ or $10^{9}$.
+We use Eq.~\eqref{eq:coulomb_app} for $r<4d$ and for larger $r$ we approximate the potential by its large-distance analytic form,

-In Fig.~\ref{fig:V_r_plots}a we plot $V(r)$ in units of $\frac{e^2}{4\pi \epsilon \epsilon_0 a}$ for various representative values of $d/a$.
-As expected, for larger $d/a$ the potential is less screened (induced charges on the gates have less effect on the interaction between charges) while for smaller $d/a$ the screening is stronger.
-This is evidenced by a more rapid decay with $r/a$ for smaller $d/a$.
-In Fig.~\ref{fig:V_r_plots}b we also compare the numerically computed $V(r)$, for $d/a=10$, with the analytic form for large $r/a$ that confirms the exponential decay of the potential.
+In Supplementary Fig.~\ref{fig:V_r_plots}a we plot $V(r)$, in units of $\frac{e^2}{4\pi \epsilon \epsilon_0 a}$, for various representative values of $d/a$.
+As expected, for larger $d/a$ the potential is less screened (induced charges on the gates have smaller effect on the interaction between charges) while for smaller $d/a$ the screening is stronger.
+This is evidenced by a faster decay with $r/a$ for smaller $d/a$.
+In Supplementary Fig.~\ref{fig:V_r_plots}b we also compare the numerically computed $V(r)$ (Eq.~\eqref{eq:coulomb_app}), for $d/a=10$, with the analytic form (Eq.~\eqref{eq:analytic}) for large $r/a$ -- this confirms the exponential decay of the potential.

 Additionally, the overall magnitude of $V_1 \equiv V(r=a)$ increases with increasing $d/a$.
-In the large $d/a$ limit we are able to approximate the series in Eq.~\eqref{eq:coulomb_app} by the compact expression, Both the numerically computed $V_1$ and the approximate form are plotted in Fig.~\ref{fig:V_r_plots}c.
+In the large $d/a$ limit we are able to approximate the series in Eq.~\eqref{eq:coulomb_app} by the compact expression,

-In Table~\ref{table:moiré_parameters} we have also tabulated the parameter sets (both with truncated/finite-range and long-range interactions) that appeared in the main text.
-The value of the NN hopping was taken from Ref.~\cite{Motruk_2023}.